zefwang/covey.town/DESIGN.md

 1. A search box that shows up after a user is logged in.
 This uses a new route `/users/:currentUserId/:username`, to list either the user with that specific username or any user whose username starts with the search term.
 2. An account page that displays after a user is logged in.
+3. A modal (`frontend/src/components/VideoCall/VideoFrontend/components/NearbyPlayersList.tsx`) displaying nearby players in game and allows the user to manage relationship similar to the search box.

 More about the functionality for these particular components can be found in the Features.MD documentation.